15

 GEO focuses entirely on getting cited by AI models.
 The structure of your content changes.
 You lead with a concise summary, almost like an answer box.
 Then you follow with detailed evidence, data points, and examples.
 This matching structure makes it easy for AI tools to pull your information.

-Research from Princeton University and IIT Delhi found that content optimized with statistics and quotations achieved 30-40% higher visibility in AI-generated responses compared to unoptimized content.
+Content optimized with statistics and quotes showed 30-40% higher visibility in AI-generated responses compared to non-optimized content.

 Think of it this way: traditional SEO is focused on people viewing content.
-Geo-optimization is focused on bots extracting data.
-Both approaches are important, but ignoring geolocation in the age of AI means losing significant traffic.
+GEO is focused on bots extracting data.
+Both approaches are important, but ignoring GEO in the age of AI means losing significant traffic.

 Topic Cluster Strategy